 The early history of the Society is inter-linked with the history of British Geography, exploration and discovery.
 Information, maps, charts and knowledge gathered on expeditions were sent to the BGS, making up its now unique geographical collections.

-Anyone with an interest in geography is eligible to apply to become a member of the BGS.
+Only those with an interest in geography are eligible to apply to become a member of the BGS.

 Applicants must be of at least 21 years of age and provide evidence of a body of relevant work; alternatively, a previous five-year commitment at the regular member level (less, at the council's discretion) is also considered for eligibility.